github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

 You typically use this method when you are looking at a specific codebase where you want to improve the precision of CodeQL results.
 This is usually when the codebase uses frameworks or libraries that are not supported by CodeQL but they are not used by other teams in your organization.

 #.
 Select the CodeQL database that you want to improve CodeQL coverage for.
 #.
-Display the CodeQL model editor, by default the editor runs in application mode, so the list of external APIs used by the selected codebase is shown.
+Display the CodeQL model editor.
+By default the editor runs in application mode, so the list of external APIs used by the selected codebase is shown.

    .. image:: ../images/codeql-for-visual-studio-code/model-application-mode.png
       :width: 800